fabiommendes/craftinginterpreters/book/evaluating-expressions.md

 ## Representing Values

 In Lox, <span name="value">values</span> are created by literals, computed by expressions, and stored in variables.
-The user sees these as *Lox* objects, but they are implemented in the underlying language our interpreter is written in.
+The user sees these as _Lox_ objects, but they are implemented in the underlying language our interpreter is written in.
-That means bridging the lands of Lox's dynamic typing and Java's static types.
-A variable in Lox can store a value of any (Lox) type, and can even store values of different types at different points in time.
-What Java type might we use to represent that?
+That means bridging the lands of Lox's and Python's types.
+Both languages have dynamic and somewhat strict types, but this category is very broad and we often need to adjust for small differences in behavior between both languages.

 <aside name="value">